h3nnn4n/git-o-matic-9k/Readme.md

 app is running on a free set of dynos and addons, and as such the performance may be low.
 Nevertheless, it is fully working.

+The github repository for this project includes a fully functional CI, setup using github actions.
+It tests the codebase with `pylint` and runs automated unit tests.
+An action automatically prepares a deploy pr if there is new code on master.
+Finally, if a merge into the `production` branch happens, it gets deployed automatically to heroku.

 ## Auto throttle

 Git-o-matic-9k contains a throttle system, which uses the rate limit data from